< />

 Improve your mood

-Hydration has a significant impact on brain health.
+Hydration has a significant impact on the brain.
 Research shows that dehydration can impede the brain's production of the neurotransmitter serotonin, which helps to regulate mood and calms the body [13].

 Boost your brain function